AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_basics/load_sound_banks.md

 Load and unload your sound banks by calling the `stingray.Wwise.load_bank()` and `stingray.Wwise.unload_bank()` functions.
 Pass as a parameter the resource name of the sound bank you want to load.

-For example, this code snippet automatically loads and unloads a sound bank with the same resource name as the current level, if you are using the Appkit and the `SimpleProject` in your game:
+For example, this code snippet automatically loads and unloads a sound bank with the same resource name as the current level, if you are using the Appkit and the `SimpleProject` in your project:

 ~~~{lua}
 function Project.on_level_load_pre_flow()